SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Conclusions

-In this paper, we present SPHENIC, a topology-informed clustering framework for spatial transcriptomics data.
-By leveraging persistent feature, the model learns more robust topological information and is less sensitive to noise.
-Meanwhile, we leverage spatial coordinates to supervise the embedding space, forcing proximity between a cell’s embedding and those of its spatial neighbors while separating it from non-neighboring cells, thereby producing high-quality spatial embeddings.
+In this paper, we present SPHENIC, a topology-aware clustering framework for spatial transcriptomics data.
+By leveraging extended persistent homology features, the proposed model learns more robust topological information and is less sensitive to intrinsic noise.
+Meanwhile, we leverage distribution constraints and spatial coordinates to supervise the embedding space through a novel DualRO module, forcing proximity between a cell’s embedding and those of its spatial neighbors while separating it from non-neighboring cells, thereby producing high-quality spatial embeddings for applications.
 Extensive validation experiments demonstrate the superiority of the proposed SPHENIC.
 Nevertheless, the principal limitation of our approach is the computational overhead associated with extended persistent homology, which may impede scalability in application scenarios.